Click here for FAQ for HOPE 1098T.

-The Free Application for Federal Student Aid (FAFSA) is the initial application for all federal aid programs.
+The Federal Student Aid (FAFSA) is the initial application for all federal aid programs.
 Redlands will request additional forms or documents, if needed after the FAFSA is processed by the government.
 Redlands has a separate process and application for scholarships.
 Both applications are available online or hard copies may be obtained by contacting our Student Services Office at 405.422.6250.

 - What are the deadlines for submitting forms?

 The earlier a student files the FAFSA, the earlier the notification process will be completed.
 Oklahoma residents need to apply on or before March 1 for consideration for the state grant program, OTAG.
 Additional documents may be required of students after the FAFSA is processed.
 Responding promptly to any requests for additional information is required to prevent delays in the application process.